The West Wing season 7: Plot

-The seventh and final season principally follows Santos and Vinick on the campaign trail, while also addressing the aftermath of the shuttle leak investigation.
+The seventh and final season principally follows Santos and Vinick on the campaign trail, while also addressing the aftermath of the space shuttle leak investigation.
 The Bartlet administration's last year in office is featured, but not prominently.
 Toby admits to leaking the story about a military spacecraft and President Bartlet is forced to fire him.
 Later, Toby refuses to name his recently deceased brother as the source of the classified information, despite being urged to by his ex-wife, his lawyer and a federal prosecutor, as he feels it would be wrong to dishonor his brother's memory.
 C.J.'s tenure as Chief of Staff becomes more stressful as she deals with the war between Russia and China over Kazakhstan.
 The presidential race tightens up when Vinick's lead is dampened by an accident at a nuclear plant he had championed.
 Leo suffers a heart attack and dies on the night of the election, reflecting the death of actor John Spencer.
 Santos wins the election, and the last few episodes show the final days of the Bartlet administration and Santos' transition.
 In the series finale, Santos is sworn in as president.

 Cast

 The seventh season had star billing for thirteen major roles, with twelve of these filled by returning main cast members from the sixth season.
 Jimmy Smits is the only actor to appear in all 22 episodes.
 Sheen (12 episodes), Alda (12 episodes), Janney (17 episodes), Whitford (19 episodes), McCormack (12 episodes), Chenoweth (10 episodes), and Spencer (7 episodes) are credited for all 22 episodes, despite appearing in a diminished capacity.
-Spencer died of a heart-attack in December 2005.
+Spencer died of a heart attack in December 2005.
 Hill (5 episodes), Channing (4 episodes), Schiff (11 episodes), Malina (13 episodes), and Moloney (13 episodes) are only credited for the episodes in which they appear.